-Don't store pipe outside uncovered.
-The pipe should be stored in its factory packaging or under a light-colored tarp.
+Don't store the pipe outside uncovered.
+The pipe should be stored in it's factory packaging and covered with a light tarp to avoid UV damage.

 Don't fuse damaged pipe.
 Remove damaged sections and install the remaining pipe.
 Follow your distributor's policy for returns.